Cray-HPE/docs-csm/operations/fm_on_baremetal/Enabling_FM_On_Baremetal_Post_CSM_Upgrade.md

 # Enabling Fabric Manager (FM) On baremetal post CSM Upgrade

 ## Overview

-* The new Fabric Manager Nodes (FMNs) would be added only after the CSM upgrade is complete.
+* Fabric Manager Nodes (FMNs) can be added only after the CSM upgrade has been completed.
-* By default, FM on baremetal is disabled.
+* By default, Fabric Manager on baremetal is disabled.
-* This page documents the procedures for enabling and configuring FM on baremetal post CSM upgrade.
+* This document describes the procedures for providing the base OS image, provisioning storage LUNs, and configuring the necessary networking to support
+  Fabric Manager on  baremetal following the CSM upgrade.
-* FM on baremetal cannot be disabled after it has been enabled.
+* Once enabled, Fabric Manager on baremetal cannot be disabled.

 ## Post upgrade of CSM from 1.7.0 to 1.7.1

 Post CSM Upgrade from 1.7.0 to CSM 1.7.1, if an administrator wishes to enable Fabric Manager on baremetal, they must follow below procedure.

-## FMN Node Image Customization, Creation, and Deployment Procedure
+## Prerequisites

 ### Update SHCD with FMN (Fabric Manager Node) Information